Skip to content

 Plan for the wind on elevated and coastal terraces

-Garden venues at altitude or near the coast experience strong breezes, especially on the Mediterranean palace and family-château terraces and in the elevated Luberon parkland.
+Garden venues at altitude or near the coast experience strong breezes, especially on Mediterranean terraces and elevated parkland.
 Ask each venue about windbreaks, sheltered garden corners, and whether they provide structural backup for open-air setups.

 Match floral design to the existing planting